ashes999/soe/README.md

 **Note:** This is a highly-experimental early release version.
 Play at your own risk; it may be quite raw or buggy.
 (All graphics are subject to change before the first release.)

-An oldschool pixel action RPG in-line with Secret of Mana, with a focus on PCG (random story and acts).
-Made in Phaser.io with CoffeeScript.
+A procedural action-RPG  made in Phaser.io with CoffeeScript.